Advertisement

 HUMMINGBIRD CAKE

-Another southern tradition, the recipe was first submitted by a reader to Southern Living magazine and published in the February 1978 issue.
-There was no explanation of the name, but FoodTimeLine.org cites a 1985 article in the Arkansas Gazette that says the cake also was called Cake That Doesn’t Last, Cake That Won’t Last, Granny’s Best Cake and Never Ending Cake.
-The batter includes bananas, crushed pineapple and pecans or walnuts, and the cake is filled and frosted with cream cheese frosting and typically topped with more chopped nuts.
+Another southern classic, Hummingbird Cake originated in Jamaica. the recipe was printed on a brochure from the Jamaica Tourist Board.
+It was submitted by a reader to Southern Living magazine, and first published in the February 1978 issue.
+There was no explanation of the name*, but FoodTimeLine.org cites a 1985 article in the Arkansas Gazette that says the cake also was called Cake That Doesn’t Last, Cake That Won’t Last, Granny’s Best Cake, and Never Ending Cake.
+The batter includes bananas, crushed pineapple, and pecans or walnuts, and the cake is filled and frosted with cream cheese frosting and typically topped with more chopped nuts.
 Thinks banana nut cake with pineapple and cinnamon.
+Here’s more about Hummingbird Cake’s history and recipes.

 ICING